Cooley Peninsula

 • The Lecale Coast, starting at Maghera near Newcastle and ending in Ardglass, is jam-packed with historic sites!

-• Our trail around Lough Neagh starts at Oxford Island, exploring the western side of the Lough to Cranfield Church.
+• The Lough Neagh trail explores the western side of the Lough from Oxford Island to historic Cranfield Church.

 • In the Newry & Mourne area are several driving Whodunits – the Mourne Coastal Trail, Mourne Mountains, Slieve Croob Trail, and the Slieve Gullion trail.
 Our Newry Canal Trail murder mystery also starts on the outskirts of Newry.

-• The St Patrick’s Trail starts at historic Inch Abbey near Downpatrick.
+• The St Patrick’s Trail starts at historic Inch Abbey near Downpatrick and follows in the footsteps of St Patrick.

 • The Tassagh Trail starts at Markethill and ends at Darkley Wood with the fairies!